The un-British answer to career breakdown

 Organisations need to start profiling their staff and cultural working environments before identifying their true coaching and improvement requirements.
 In the melting pot that is the city of London today, every executive should be receiving from their employer a proactive, dare I say compulsory, approach to building resilience.

-Chris Harvey is founder of professional coaching service Harvey Sinclair.
-For more information, visit harvey-sinclair.com.
+Chris Harvey is founder of professional coaching service Harvey Sinclair

-It can be tempting to push yourself until you drop and simply deal with the fall-out.
-However, it’s imperative to take pre-emptive action long before the breakdown.
+1. Avoidance strategy: It can be tempting to push yourself until you’re at breaking point and simply deal with the fall-out.
+However, it’s imperative to take pre-emptive action long before that happens.
 Find an organisation that can offer a bespoke approach, one that can provide a service, which perfectly caters to both your needs and company requirements.

-It is in the interests of a company to take a proactive approach when it comes to coaches.
+2. Support staff: It is in the interests of a company to take a proactive approach when it comes to coaches.
 Profile your staff and working environments to see what can be done.
-After all, staff members perform better when they feel their company cares about them.
-A sense of worth and belonging can prove energising.
+After all, people perform better when they feel their company cares about them, and a sense of worth and belonging can prove energising.

-Do your homework.
+3. Take stock: Do your homework.
 Only hire executive coaches who are trained in mental health and have a firm grasp of when to refer clients to seek professional therapy.
-And, if you’re in a senior role, such moments can also inspire you to take a good hard look at your own company.
-Do managers need to work long hours?
+If you’re in a senior role, such moments can also inspire you to take a good hard look at your own company.
+Ask yourself questions, like: do managers need to work long hours?